stormalf/porth/README.md

     ARGC: keyword to push the number of arguments passed to the program
     ARGV: keyword to push the arguments passed to the program
     ROT: rotate the top 3 values of the stack: a b c -> b c a
+    OPEN: keyword to open a file
+    CLOSE: keyword to close a file

 ## release notes